 I just spoke to a friend, another veteran, and my heart bleeds for the guy.
 He is a Vietnam era vet.
 He put almost 30 years in the Marine corps starting in 1966.
 He went on to work for three lettered government agencies.
 His story is impressive, but not uncommon.
 His life is the stuff … Continue reading When You Don’t Believe Forgiveness Applies to You

 Joe DeCree and I are talking about Memorial Day -- how he handles it and insight on how to move through this sacred time.
 Joe: Memorial Day: Is there a worse day on the calendar?
 Gosh, I feel like I want to go to bed all day and hide.
 Unfortunately, it is inevitable.
-It comes … Continue reading Combat Vets: How to Get Through Memorial Day
+It comes … Continue reading Combat Vets: On Grief and Getting Through Memorial Day

 He led the rebel movement.
 Rebels?
 Yes, that's what they were.
 How unimaginable it would have been just a few years before.
 When life was normal.
 Peaceful.
 Predictable.
 The invading foreigners were determined to decide the fate of his people.
 Determined to impose a way of life, their way of life.
 A life he could … Continue reading A Reason to Fight On